fkirc/attranslate/README.md

-# attranslate - Automated Text Translate for Apps and Websites
+# attranslate - Automated Text Translator for Apps and Websites

 Automated translation services can speedup traditional workflows.
 For example, let's say that a translation service achieves 90% correct translations on the spot.